Once an assessee becomes a non resident he cannot operate Savings account in India as per the FEMA regulations.

 Main differences between NRO and NRE account:

 NRE account is freely repatriable (both principal and interest) whereas the NRO account has limited repatriability (As per FEMA regulations)in a particular financial year.
-However, CA certifications will be required for the same.
+However, certifications from experts will be required for the same.

 Income earned via NRE account is exempt from taxation.
 However, interest earned w.r.t.
 NRO account is taxable.